markkimsal/homesecurity/README.md

 Use optocouplers in place of all transistors in the second setup, and use a high value pulldown resistor on the output side.

+(The RPi runs at 5v, but signals at 3.3v.
+If you run a 5v arduino, you will need to level shift the UART signals to communicate with the RPi.)

 #Protocol
 Essentially, the data out wire uses 8-bit, even parity, 1 stop bit, inverted, NRZ +12 volt TTL signals.
 But, the data out wire also acts somewhat like a clock wire sometimes.